 Our client discovered her husband had been gambling and consequently key bills had stopped being paid such as the mortgage and council tax.
 Client and her husband now have arrears and multiple debts.
-They have fallen behind with the mortgage and are receiving threatening letters from the local authority with possible court summons.
+They have fallen behind with the mortgage and are potentially facing court action due to the multiple debts.
 This has caused stress on the relationship between the client and husband, with a possible separation imminent.

-Case study provided by Wigan Borough Citizens Advice
+Case study provided by Wigan Citizens Advice 2017